top of page

 Introducing Azure Managed DevOps Pools.

-Azure Managed DevOps Pool (MDP) is the next evolution of VMSS, it's a fully managed service by Microsoft where the virtual machines or containers that power your agents live and breathe inside the prestigious Microsoft Azure subscription and not in your own Azure subscription, like they do when you are using the "classic" VMSS or other Infrastructure to host your agents, Azure Managed DevOps Pool (MDP) brings a simplification on custom pool creation, improves scalability and reliability of those custom pools, and offers extensive features and enhancements.
+Azure Managed DevOps Pool (MDP) is the next evolution of VMSS, it’s a fully managed service by Microsoft where the virtual machines or containers that power your agents live and breathe inside the prestigious Microsoft Azure subscription and not in your own Azure subscription like they do when you are using the “classic” VMSS or other Infrastructure to host your agents, Azure Managed DevOps Pool (MDP) brings a simplification on custom pool creation, improves scalability and reliability of those custom pools, and offers extensive features and enhancements.

 Does that mean that Azure Virtual Machine Scale Set Agent Pools (VMSS) are going away?
 No they are still a viable option.
 However MDP are much easier to setup with few clicks and have enhanced features.

-What I personally find the most interesting feature is the possibility to use it with your own network, so to say you can inject the agents into your subnet and they can communicate safely and securely with your private Azure resources, eliminating the need to deploy self-hosted agents for deployment jobs, for me this has always been the largest barrier to cross when using Azure Pipeline hosted agents in Azure DevOps.
+What I personally find the most interesting feature is the possibility to use it with your network, so to say you can inject the agents into your subnet and they can communicate safely and securely with your private Azure resources, eliminating the need to deploy self-hosted agents for deployment jobs, for me this has always been the largest barrier to cross when using Azure Pipeline hosted agents in Azure DevOps.

 Other Interesting takeaways are: